npm install --save-dev chai-bn

 A set of additional assertion properties is also provided:

-BN.
-Expected values (i.e. the values the actual value is expected to match) may be instances of either
+Both actual values (the values being asserted) and expected values (the values the actual value is expected to match) can be either instances of

 BigNumber instances for both actual and expected values.